spikly/simple-inv/README.md

 # simple-inv

-A very simple workshop inventory tracker.
+A very simple workshop inventory/asset tracker.
+Keep track of which shelf, box, drawer or bin that oddly specific tool you need right now but haven't seen for months is kept in.

 Very much work in progress.
+Designed for an average sized home workshop and almost definitely not scaleable to 10,000s or more items.

-There is no authentication or login process for users so this should only be used on a secure private home network.
+*Note:* there is no authentication or login process for users so this should only be used on a secure private home network.

 ## Features